CovertLab/WholeCellEcoliRelease/environment/README.md

    `> python -m environment.boot experiment --number 3`

-This will generate an environment agent and three simulation agents, all running in the shepherd's tab.
-You still need to trigger execution:
+This will send four `ADD_AGENT` messages to the shepherd, one for the environment agent and three for the simulation agents.
+Note the `agent_id` for the lattice as you will need this for future control messages (like trigger and shutdown).
+These messages are received by the shepherd and you will see them all boot in the shepherd's tab.
+You still need to trigger execution, which requires the `agent_id` of the environment:

    `> python -m environment.boot trigger --id xxxxxx-xxxx-xxxxxxxxxx`

-Substitute the id for the id assigned to your lattice.
 Now that they are running, you can add new agents with `add`:

    `> python -m environment.boot add --id xxxxxx-xxxx-xxxxxxxxxx`